datreeio/datree/examples/Siddhu-Custom-Policies-/README.md

 ## Ensure RollingUpdate strategy has maxSurge and maxUnavailable labels
 RollingUpdate strategy replace the old ReplicaSets by new one using rolling update i.e gradually scale down the old ReplicaSets and scale up the new one.
 Rolling update config params.
-Present only if DeploymentStrategyType = RollingUpdate.
+Present only if `DeploymentStrategyType = RollingUpdate`.
 This rule will ensure that `rollingupdate` labels are numeric
 * `maxSurge`
 * `maxUnavailable`
 params control the desired behavior of rolling update.
 ### When this rule is failing?
-while `DeploymentStrategyType` = `RollingUpdate` but `maxSurge` and `maxUnavailable`  are not defined
+while `DeploymentStrategyType` = `RollingUpdate` but `maxSurge` and `maxUnavailable`  are not defined in spec.strategy.rollingUpdate section
 ```
 kind: Deployment
 spec: